jorendorff/univax/README.md

-# Univax: How not to implement collaborative editing
+# UNIVAX: How not to implement collaborative editing

 *(stab 3)*